rtivadar/aath0.github.io/_posts/2018-04-17-atp-tennis-analysis-2006-2015-constructing-useful-data-frames.md

 So far in this post, I have created two data frames.
 These data frames are `atp_pct_rounds_won_overall_by_player` and `atp_pct_rounds_won_by_year_by_player`.

 These data frames are very similar to each other.
 They each show how far a player advances through a tournament on average, as a percent.
 The first data frame shows this as an average across all years a player is in the original data set.
-Below is the first six rows of the `atp_pct_rounds_won_overall_by_player data frame`.
+Below are the first six rows of the `atp_pct_rounds_won_overall_by_player data frame`.
 For example, across all years he was in my data frame and all the tournaments he played in, Adrian Mannarino won an average of 13.8% of rounds

 name | avg_pct_of_rounds_won_in_all_tournaments
 ---- | ----------------------------------------